khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 ### Visual Design

 - Radio buttons use high-contrast colors for labels and default browser UI to indicate selected and unselected states.
 - A vertical (stacked) layout is preferred, with one radio button per line.
-For sets of two with short labels where wrapping or width constraints are not an issue the inline (horizontal) layout is acceptable.
-- Avoid mixing stacked and inline radio button groups within the same form or context.
+- Avoid using the horizontal set.

 ### Interaction